A-owusu/aws-codepipeline-react-s3/README.md

 Note: This file tells CodeBuild to install dependencies, build the app, and copy the contents of the build/ folder as artifacts.

-## ➡️ Step 4 - Create CodePipeline

-Now the fun part—building the pipeline.

-1. Go to AWS CodePipeline, click Create pipeline.
-2. Name your pipeline: ReactApp-CI-CD.
-3. Choose a new service role or an existing one.
-4. Add source stage:
-<br>- Source provider: GitHub (connect your GitHub account).
-<br>- Select your repository and branch.
-5. Add build stage:
-<br>- Provider: AWS CodeBuild.
-<br>- Select the project we created earlier.
-6. Add deploy stage:
-<br>- Provider: Amazon S3.
-<br>- Bucket: Select the one you created earlier.
-<br>- Extract file option: YES.

 ## ➡️ Step 5 - Test the Pipeline